danzeeeman/code_toolkit_S2022/01_WeekTwo.md

   *  3 % 4 = 3
   *  16 % 4 = 0
 ## functions() and methods()

+functions allow you to break up your code into nice little blocks.

 ### Transforms
 - ```rotate()```
   ```